asiyasemi/Sign-language-interpretation/README.md

 License

 ## Features
-Recognition of sign language gestures.
+Recognize and interpret sign language gestures.
-Interpretation of recognized gestures into text or speech.
+Multi-class classification for various sign language symbols.
+Preprocessing techniques for image normalization and augmentation.
+Training and evaluation of deep learning models for gesture recognition.
+Model deployment for real-time interpretation.

 ## Dependencies
 Python 3.x